rolling-scopes-school/tasks/tasks/train-a/readme.md

 ### Manager credentials

-> The manager and the root administrator can enter the system with
+> The manager and the root administrator can enter the system with<br />
 > _email:_ <admin@admin.com><br />
 > _password:_ my-password